oliveoilexpert/stim/docs/api-reference.md

 : Reference to the stim instance.

 `token`
-: The token that instantiated the aspect (string in the `data-connect` attribute).
+: The token the aspect was registered with, usually the kebab-case class name.

 `[attributeName]`
 : Instance property synced with `data-[aspect-token].[attribute-name]` on the host element.